- Ph.D. Marine Microbiology and Microbial Ecology, University of Georgia, Athens, GA

 Course Summary: Undergraduates of biology can perform individual investigation in projects related to microbial ecology and environmental microbiology under the advising of Dr. Mou.
 Students should contact their Dr. Mou for information and discuss potential research projects.
 Students may then enroll in BSCI 20196 (Introduction to Individual Investigation) or 40196 (Individual Investigation)

 Research in Mou lab focuses on linking bacterial phylogeny with their metabolic functions in natural aquatic environments.
 This direct linkage is important to understand fundamental questions in an ecological/environmental context, such as the role of bacteria in biogeochemical cycling of essential nutrients, e.g., carbon, nitrogen and sulfur.
-Experimental matagenomics coupled with bioinformatics are employed as the core approach to simultaneously identify the taxonomic diversity, genetic capability, and metabolic activity of selected taxonomic and functional groups of aquatic bacteria.
+Experimental matagenomics and metatranscriptomics coupled with bioinformatics are employed as the core approach to simultaneously identify the taxonomic diversity, genetic capability, and metabolic activity of selected taxonomic and functional groups of aquatic bacteria.
 Other advanced molecular biology techniques, such as T-RFLP, DGGE, qPCR, RT-PCR, CARD-FISH, and flow cytometry (FACS), and cultivation-based studies, such as whole genome micorarray,, are also regularly employed..Specific research interests and ongoing projects in Mou Lab include:

 - Bacterial transformation of dissolved organic nitrogen (polyamines) in marine and freshwater environments.